Vrushab-hulle/React/ReadMe.md

 > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > (Episode 4)

 # never use index as key in react component

+> > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > (Episode 5)

+- two types of export/import

+  > default - export default Component;

+            - import Component from "path";

+  > named - export component

+          - import {component} from "path"

+# React Hooks

+- normal js utility functions

+  > useState() - to genrate super powerful variables in react
+  > useEffect()

+- whenever state variable chnages react re-render our component
+- react is fast because it can do efficient DOM manipulation using diff alogorithm also called as reconciliation it compares the virtual dom and then it updates the ui

+- react virtual dom is nothing but a js object what it does when ever the event happens it check the the actual dom and compares if there is any differnece then it changes the actual dom this is called react fiber